caschy/LMN3-Drum-Kit-Mapper/README.md

 The python script requires tkinter.
 To install tkinter, open a terminal and type `sudo apt-get install python3-tk`

 ## Install and Run
-Download the script and ico.ico (icon file)
+Download the script and ico.png (icon file)

 Run the script in a terminal with, `python drumkit_yaml_GUI.py`